 He ended up running 29 cohorts before finally ending that particular course.
 Although, they still do some courses on a cohort basis - they’ve recently launched one about starting a newsletter, for example.

-Between its founding in Nov 2021 and Oct 2023, it has generated $824,409.
+Between its founding in Nov 2021 and Oct 2023, it generated $824,409.
 With costs of $222,514, that means a profit of over $600k.

 All of that income comes from memberships.
 Bucking the subscription trend, members pay a one-time fee for lifetime membership.
 Between November 2021 and November 2022 that was priced at $375.